Meredydd Evans: Honours

 In 2013, Evans was awarded Tywysydd (guide) in the first ever Parêd Gŵyl Dewi Aberystwyth (St David's Day Parade) for his services to Wales and the Welsh language.
 He was posthumously awarded a Good Tradition Award by the BBC Radio 2 Folk Awards in April 2015 for his contribution to the revival of traditional Welsh songs.
 In 2019, Evans and Phyllis Kinney were awarded the Welsh Music Prize Inspiration Award.
-In the same year, Evans was one of 226 contemporary UK figures who died in 2015 inducted in to the Oxford Dictionary of National Biography.
+In the same year, Evans was one of 226 contemporary UK figures who died in 2015 inducted into the Oxford Dictionary of National Biography.
 The Coleg Cymraeg Cenedlaethol awards the Meredydd Evans Memorial Prize (Gwobr Merêd) each year.